alttch/atasker/README.md

 functions and coroutines and launches them in a proper way, in a thread, asynchronous loop or in multiprocessing pool.

+Tasks are grouped into pools.
+If there's no space in pool, task is being placed into waiting queue according to their priority.
+Pool also has "reserve" for the tasks with priorities "normal" and higher.
+Tasks with "critical" priority are always executed instantly.

+This library is useful if you have a project with many similar tasks which produce approximately equal CPU/memory load, e.g. API responses, scheduled resource state updates etc.

 ## Install

 ```bash